This post contains affiliate links.

 Having the latest driver, and especially latest shaft, will certainly not do any golfer any harm when it comes to how far they hit it, but when it comes to the professional ranks equipment is not the main differentiator and certainly not when it comes to explaining why they hit it so much further than regular amateur golfers.

 [Top tip: Improving your fitness and swing speed will make a huge difference to how far you hit the ball and has the potential to add 20 to 30 yards to drives and an extra club throughout the bag.
-If you are interested in getting a little bit closer to the pros check out the best ‘golf training’ programs now:
+If you want to know how you can achieve this check out two of the best ‘golf training’ programs that can get you there:

 “I’ve been doing [The Stack System] religiously week in and week out … I’ll be honest, it’s worked wonders.
 I feel like maybe three years ago … and I was playing with Will in the final group, I’d be concerned that I’m going to be 15, 20 [yards] behind him.
 And I felt comfortable all day that I was going to be past him, which to me, gives me confidence obviously going into the next shot knowing that you’ve got less club.”— Matt Fitzpatrick, 2022 US Open Champion